avantika10roy/Credit_Card_Insights/README.md

 ### Dataset
 ##### **Dataset Overview:**
 * The dataset contains 32,561 rows and 15 columns.
-* The target variable is income, which has two categories: <=50K and >50K.
+* The target variable is income, which has binary categories.
 * The dataset reflects a diverse population with varying ages, education levels, financial outcomes, and work hours, indicating a mix of individuals with diverse backgrounds and circumstances.

 ##### Variables in the Dataset: